 Latest on Croatia Tourism

-I decided to take a walk around the town to feel its atmosphere and to check if the tourists have arrived.
+I decided to take a walk around the place on May 28, 2021, to check if the visitors are back.

 Important travel info

 Since the coronavirus crisis has started, many visitors of Croatia who travel to Dubrovnik or some other south Croatia destination are in doubt whether Neum corridor is open for transit.
 As Slobodna Dalmacija writes Neum corridor is open for all EU and non-EU citizens who are in transit to south Croatia, with the same conditions as before the pan...

 As Metkovic news writes, Biokovo Skywalk has opened its door to visitors again in 2021, after the winter break.
 Skywalk has been one of the most glamorous attractions in Croatia in 2020, and the trend of increased interest in this uniqe walkway fully made of glass is expected to be followed in 2021.
 You can read more about Skywalk here...

 Although Croatia has been handling pandemic well so far, there is a chance that a tourist who arrives in Croatia gets coronavirus.

 Here are the most important points from instructions written by the Croatian Institute of Public Health related to the procedure when there is suspicion or test positive confirmation of the virus.

 Primosten is a beautiful peninsula which can hardly leave anyone unimpressed.
 It's ideal vacation spot for families and all those who want calm, yet lively place